gellanyhassan0/gellany_nodeoop/README.md

 # gellany_nodeoop

-this project inspiring from best practies from https://github.com/azat-co/practicalnode by refacoring encapulation oop
+this project inspiring from best practices from https://github.com/azat-co/practicalnode by refactoring encapsulation oop